• Skip to primary navigation

 Any apps that support Chromecast should work on Chromecast and Chromecast Ultra.
 Chromecast Audio support is just an additional option when app developers register their apps.

-This means some apps (e.g., YouTube app and Prime Video app) may not support Chromecast Audio.
+This means some apps (e.g., YouTube and Prime Video apps) may not support Chromecast Audio.
 But they all support Chromecast and Chromecast Ultra.

 But if an app supports Chromecast Audio, it must support Chromecast and Chromecast Ultra.
 No exceptions.